norskeld/backpack/README.md

 ## Back-referencing

-It's a really simple extension that instructs serializer to replace short repeating strings and property names with numeric ids (references) and keep a map of references to strings in a message header.
-When deserializing, it does the opposite: reads a message header and then replaces references with associated strings.
-This extensions allows to shave off 20-30% from payload size.
+It's a really simple extension that instructs serializer to replace short repeating strings and property names with numeric ids (references) and keep a map of references to strings in the message header.
+When deserializing, it does the opposite: reads the message header and then replaces references with associated strings.
+This extension allows to shave off 20-30% from payload size.

 ### Notes

-- References implemented as extension formats, specifically **fixext1** and **fixext2**.
+- References are implemented as extension formats, specifically **fixext1** and **fixext2**.

 - There is a maximum number of references that can be safely stored: $2^{16} = 65536$.
-There is no point in storing 32 bit long references, since the overhead makes the whole approach non-viable.
+I don't think there is a point in storing 32 bit long references, since the overhead mostly makes the whole approach non-viable.

 - Right now all strings that are 2-16 ~~bytes~~ characters long get turned into references.
 Turning into references _only duplicated_ strings would make gains even more noticeable, but it's not an easy feat.